Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

-To conclude, these examples highlight the intricate interplay between Kerr nonlinearity, which induces self-trapping, and non-Hermiticity, which promotes wavefunction delocalization.
-Up to this point, it is clear that the antagonism between those two effects depends on three different factors: the non-Hermiticity parameter $h$, the location of the initial excitation $(n_{x_0}, n_{y_0})$, and its amplitude $A$.
-A natural and physically relevant question arising from our discussion is how to quantify such amplitude thresholds required to induce self-trapping at a single lattice site, for given non-Hermiticity parameter $h$.
+To conclude, the aforementioned examples highlight the intricate interplay between Kerr nonlinearity, which induces self-trapping of an initially localized wavepacket, and non-Hermiticity, which promotes wavefunction delocalization.
+Up to this point, it is clear that the antagonism between those two effects depends on three different factors; the non-Hermiticity parameter $h$, the location of the initial excitation $(n_{x_0}, n_{y_0})$, and its amplitude $A$.
+A natural and physically relevant question arising from our discussion is how to quantify such amplitude thresholds required to induce self-trapping at a single lattice site, for a given non-Hermiticity parameter $h$.

-\section{Amplitude thresholds for Self-Trapping}
+\subsection{Amplitude thresholds for self-trapping}

-In order to investigate this question systematically, we study the dynamics in a 2D NLHN lattice, for single-site excitation at each site $(n_{x_0}, n_{y_0})$, gradually increasing the excitation amplitude $A$.
-For each value of $A$, we compute the output $IPR$ (at $z_{\text{max}} = 5$) of the wavefunction, $|\psi_{n_x, n_y}(z_{\text{max}})|$, similarly with the previous section.
-We define the threshold for self-trapping as the lowest value of $A$ for which $IPR > 0.8$.
-Such a criterion is meaningful as it signifies near-perfect self-trapping at a single site, and although the threshold choice is arbitrary, it does not compromise the generality of our results since any similar criterion would lead to identical conclusions.
-Furthermore, to ensure that the high value of $IPR$ arises from self-trapping rather than exponential localization toward the corner (A) of the lattice, we impose an additional constraint: the shift of the mean position of the wavefunction at $z=z_{\text{max}}$, $r \equiv \sqrt{(\langle n_x \rangle - n_{x_0})^2 + (\langle n_y \rangle - n_{y_0})^2}$, must satisfy $r < 1$.
-For reference, we mention that in the Hermitian case ($h=0$) the two aforementioned constraints yield an amplitude threshold of $A = 3.15$ for all lattice sites $(n_{x_0}, n_{y_0})$.
+In order to investigate this systematically, we study the dynamics in a 2D NLHN lattice, for single-site excitation at each site $(n_{x_0}, n_{y_0})$, gradually increasing the excitation amplitude $A$.
+For each value of $A$, we compute the output $IPR(z=5)$ of the wavefunction, $|\psi_{n_x, n_y}(z=5)|$, similarly to the previous subsection.
+We define the threshold $A_{th}$ for self-trapping as the lowest value of $A$ for which $IPR (z=5)> 0.8$.
+Such a criterion is meaningful as it signifies near-perfect self-trapping at a single site, and although the threshold choice is arbitrary, it does not compromise the generality of our results since any alternative criterion would lead to similar conclusions.
+Furthermore, to ensure that the high value of $IPR(z=5)$ arises from self-trapping to the site of initial excitation rather than localization to other sites toward the corner (A) of the lattice, we impose an additional constraint: the shift of the mean position of the wavefunction at $z=5$, $r \equiv \sqrt{(\langle n_x \rangle - n_{x_0})^2 + (\langle n_y \rangle - n_{y_0})^2}$, must satisfy $r < 1$.
+For reference, we mention that in the Hermitian case ($h=0$) the two aforementioned constraints yield an amplitude threshold of $A = 3.15$.